 - Earmuffs with safe built-in amplification for people with hearing loss

 - Shooting ear protection designed for high impact gunfire noise.

 There are a lot of manufacturers offering these products.
 They range in cost from lowest with pre-molded earplugs to highest for electronic ear protection.
 Products with a battery may stop working when using if the battery dies, so that is one thing to consider when choosing.
-For earplugs, custom earmolds from audiologists fit well especially for people who can’t get a good fit with pre-molded products.
-Check out these retailers:
+For earplugs, custom musician’s type earplugs from audiologists fit well especially for people who can’t get a good fit with pre-molded products.

 Safety Supply Stores (good prices and good selection of hi def earmuffs/earplugs)